GISerDaiShaoqing/Urban-Carbon-Dioxide-sources-gridded-maps-and-its-detemination-in-Jinjiang-city/README.md

 ## Introduction

-The data used to produce a recent publication in Journal of Cleaner Production (https://doi.org/10.1016/j.jclepro.2019.118659).
+The data was published in the [Data in Brief](https://doi.org/10.1016/j.dib.2020.105274) and used to produce a recent publication in [Journal of Cleaner Production](https://doi.org/10.1016/j.jclepro.2019.118659).
 You can download the data and use.
 Please contact me if you have question!

 |Author|Shaoqing Dai|
 |---|---|